Geodesic manifolds with a transitive subset of smooth biLipschitz maps: The case of maps coming from a Lie group action

 In general, if $( \rho_n)_{n\in N}$ is a sequence of seminorms defining a (locally convex) topological vector space $E$, then

 is a metric defining the same topology. }.
 Fix one such distance and fix $\eps>0$.
 Consider a cover of $G$ by a countable number of closed balls $D_n$ for $n\in\N$.
 We will say later how to choose the cover depending on $\eps$.
 So $G=\bigcup_{n\in\N}D_n$ with $D_n$ closed.
-Since any element of $G$ is smooth, then in particular it is locally \bilip w.r.t.~any Riemannian metric on $X$.
+Since any element of $G$ is smooth, then in particular it is locally \bilip with respect to any Riemannian metric on $X$.
 Fix one such Riemannian metric.
-We will use the term $m$-\bilip to describe to maps that are $m$-\bilip for both the Riemannian metric and the metric $d$, and the set of such maps will be denote as ${\rm biLip}^{m}$.
+We will use the term $m$-\bilip to describe to maps that are $m$-\bilip for both the Riemannian metric and the metric $d$, and the set of such maps will be denoted as ${\rm biLip}^{m}$.
 Now consider the orbit set of $0$ in $U$ under $m$-\bilip maps in $D_n$, i.e.,